 Physical Therapy Resume Format

-- Set one-inch margins on a one-page resume.
+- Set standard one-inch resume margins and aim for a one-page resume.

 - Leave white space so your words can breathe.

 - Include a resume font like 10–12pt Cambria or Avenir Next.